awsdocs/aws-snowball-developer-guide/doc_source/BestPractices.md

 + We recommend that you don't save a copy of the unlock code in the same location in the workstation as the manifest for that job\.
 Saving these separately helps prevent unauthorized parties from gaining access to the AWS Snowball Edge device\.
 For example, you can save a copy of the manifest to your local server, and email the code to a user that unlocks the device\.
 This approach limits access to the AWS Snowball Edge device to individuals who have access to files saved on the server and also that user's email address\.
 + The credentials displayed when you run the Snowball client command `snowballEdge credentials` are a pair of keys: an access key and a secret key\.
 These keys are only associated with the job and the local resources on the device\.
 They don't map to your AWS account or any other AWS account\.
 If you try to use these keys to access services and resources in the AWS Cloud, they fail, because they work only for the local resources associated with your job\.

+For information about how to use AWS Identity and Access Management policies to control access, see [AWS\-Managed \(Predefined\) Policies for AWS Snowball Edge](access-control-managing-permissions.md#access-policy-examples-aws-managed)\.

 **Network**
 + We recommend that you only use one method of reading and writing data to a local bucket on an AWS Snowball Edge device at a time\.
 Using both the file interface and the Amazon S3 Adapter for Snowball on the same bucket at the same time can result in read/write conflicts\.
 + To prevent corrupting your data, don't disconnect an AWS Snowball Edge device or change its network settings while transferring data\.